 Research is an integral part of the department and the thrust areas of research include potentially malignant disorders, oral cancer, Role of biomarkers in cancer progression, Odontogenic cysts and tumour.

 The laboratory provides oral diagnostic histopathology service with histopathologic analysis of biopsy specimens submitted.

 Labs & Facilities

-The department has a demonstration lab for undergraduate students and a museum with teaching aids, hard tissue and mounted soft tissue specimens.
+The department has a demonstration lab for undergraduate students, diagnostic and research lab and a museum with teaching aids, hard tissue and mounted soft tissue specimens.